andrelandgraf/neon-ai-chat-persistence/README.md

 5. Get your Vercel AI Gateway API Key

-Create a new Vercel AI Gateway API Key [here](https://vercel.com/ai-gateway) and add it to your `.env` file:
+If you deployed via Vercel, run `vercel env pull` to fetch the environment variables.
+Otherwise, create a Vercel AI Gateway API Key [here](https://vercel.com/ai-gateway) and add it to your `.env` file:

 ```txt
 AI_GATEWAY_API_KEY=<your-string-here>